• Skip to primary navigation

 I still enjoy gardening, and as I am writing about gardening with my Amish mom, I am really missing her.
 I wish I could spend a day in the garden with her again.
 But sadly, she was taken from us too young, at only sixty-one years old.

 I enjoy having my kids help me in the garden.
-My garden is very tiny compared to my mom's.
-But I like to plant enough veggies for fresh eating, and I also do a little canning.
+However, my garden is very tiny compared to my mom's.
+But I like to plant just enough veggies for fresh eating and do a bit of canning.
+I always can a batch of spaghetti/pizza sauce and make some refrigerator pickles.

 Unless you have a farm plow or big tiller with a lot of power, it can be difficult to turn a grassy area into a vegetable patch.
 Because there's so much thick grass to chop up and turn into dirt.